BeatrizTSilva/telemetria/README.md

 # telemetria

-Telemetry system that uses (at the moment) HTML and CSS for the "skeleton", PHP and SQL for dealing with the database, and javascript to create the graphs
+Telemetry system that updates graphs in real time with values from a database

 CHECK UNUSED CODE